proinsias/proinsias.github.io/_posts/2021/2021-05-27-nix-echo-and-sudo-for-files-owned-by-root.md

 ---
 layout: single
-title: "Nix: Echo and sudo for files owned by root"
+title: 'Nix: Echo and sudo for files owned by root'
+excerpt: How to modify a file owned by root
 date: 2021-05-27 20:04
-modified: 2021-05-27 20:04
+modified: 2022-11-02 20:04
 categories: til
 tags:
     - echo
     - nix
     - sudo
     - til
 ---

 If you're not root, and you want to modify a file owned by root (say